prometheus/docs/content/docs/instrumenting/writing_exporters.md

 exporter name, e.g. `haproxy_up`.

-Metrics must use base units (e.g. seconds, bytes) and leave converting them to something more readable to upstream tools.
+Metrics must use base units (e.g. seconds, bytes) and leave converting them to something more readable to graphing tools.
 No matter what units you end up using, the units in the metric name must match the units in use.
-Similarly expose ratios, not percentages.
+Similarly, expose ratios, not percentages.
 Even better, specify a counter for each of the two components of the ratio.

 Metric names should not include the labels that they’re exported with, e.g. `by_type`, as that won’t make sense if the label is aggregated away.

 The one exception is when you’re exporting the same data with different